I got a call from a lady yesterday looking for some organizing help.

 I had a different, but related thought about my own clothes as the woman was talking to me on the phone.
 I looked down at my outfit – two comfy layers of shirts and my trusty, black, pandemic sweatpants – and thought, I’ve got to get rid of these sweatpants!

-I have other sweatpants which are gray and well-made.
+My other sweatpants are gray and well-made.
 They are as flattering as possible and I love them very much.
 But they were expensive and I didn’t want to “waste them” by wearing them during the lockdown where literally no one would ever see me.
 So I bought a cheap, black pair from Target and I have worn them many, many times in the past 2 pandemic years.
 They don’t fit me very well, they aren’t stylish, and I feel like a potato when I wear them.

 So why do I still wear them?